smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 The number of block confirmations to wait before kicking off a job run.
 Setting this to a lower value improves node response time at the expense of occasionally submitting duplicate transactions in the event of chain re-orgs (duplicate transactions are harmless but cost some eth).

+NOTE: The lowest value allowed here is 1, since setting to 0 would imply that logs are processed from the mempool before they are even mined into a block, which isn't possible with Chainlink's current architecture.

 ## MINIMUM_CONTRACT_PAYMENT

-- Default: `"1000000000000000000"`
+- Default: _automatically set based on Chain ID, typically 100000000000000 (0.0001 LINK) on all chains except mainnet, where it is 1 LINK_

 For jobs that use the EthTx adapter, this is the minimum payment amount in order for the node to accept and process the job.
 Since there are no decimals on the EVM, the value is represented like wei.
-This makes the default value 1 LINK.
 [block:callout]
 {
   "type": "warning",